Tanzania: International partnerships

 The EAC has had a customs union since 2005, with a free trade zone between member states and unified tariffs and trade agreements with non-member states and multinational organizations.
 The customs union also established a unified organization and sets of rules, such as rules of origin, for all trade within, into, and passing through member states.
 In 2010 a common market was established within the EAC for the free movement of labor, goods, people, capital, and services, as well as established rights of establishment.
-The East African Monetary Union (EAMU) is proposed to be established in 2024 that will create a single common currency by the East African Central Bank.
+The East African Monetary Union (EAMU) proposed to be established in 2024 that will create a single common currency by the East African Central Bank.
 From the original reestablishment of the EAC, as laid out in Article 5(2) of the Treaty for the Establishment of the East African Community, the final goal for the EAC is always the political federation of all member states.
 In 2017 all member states adopted the confederation of EAC as a transitional precursor to the final federation.

 The Southern African Development Community consists of 16 nations, including all countries of southern Africa plus Tanzania and the DRC from the Great Lakes.
 Tanzania is a founding member of SADC in 1994, as well as its predecessor the Frontline States (FLS), from 1960 to 1994.
 While FLS aimed to end apartheid, its successor SADC has the aims of furthering peace and security along with the economic and political integration of member states.